 The second one is Netflix which committed for two seasons of its extremely popular show House of Cards, by completely trusting Big Data Analytics!
 Last year, Netflix grew its US subscriber base by 10% and added nearly 20 million subscribers from around the globe.

 The third example is one of the really cool new things I have come across, is a smart yoga mat.
 The first time you use your Smart Mat, it will take you through a series of movements to calibrate your body shape, size and personal limitations.
 This personal profile information is stored in your Smart Mat App and will help Smart Mat detect when you’re out of alignment or balance.
 Over time, it will automatically evolve with updated data as you improve your Yoga practice.

 What is Big Data Analytics?

 Now let us formally define “What is Big Data Analytics?”
-Big data analytics examines large and different types of data to uncover hidden patterns, correlations and other insights.
-Basically, Big Data Analytics is largely used by companies to facilitate their growth and development.
+It examines large and different types of data to uncover hidden patterns, correlations and other insights.
+Basically, Analyzing Big Data is largely used by companies to facilitate their growth and development.
 This majorly involves applying various data mining algorithms on the given set of data, which will then aid them in better decision-making.
 There are number of Big Data Analytics tools used to analyze the data fast and accurately.
 Hadoop, Pig, Apache Spark are some of the big data analysis tools, you must know.

 Stages in Big Data Analytics

-These are the following stages involved in the Big Data Analytics process:
+These are the following stages involved in this process:

 Types of Big Data Analytics